newhavenrb/conferences/Frustration-Driven-Development.md

 From @benjaminoakes:

 * What he does:
     * Job: "Freelance Code Janitor"
     * Ruby DCamp
     * Ruby Freelancers
     * Previously: gov't contractor, startups, etc
     * Lately: freelancing
     * Has seen a lot of shit

 * We love TDD
     * Most Rubyists don't write tests (at all?)
     * TATFT: Test All The Fucking Time
     * Red Green Refactor...
 Most Rubyists don't refactor

 * Refactoring tips (from _Refactoring_ and _Working with Legacy Code_)
+    * Extract Method

 ## Discussion